adamluzsi/frameless/pkg/tasker/README.md

-# package `tasks`
+# package `tasker`

-`tasks` package provides utilities to background task management.
+`tasker` package provides utilities to background task management.

-A `tasks.Task`, at its core, is nothing more than a synchronous function.
+A `tasker.Task`, at its core, is nothing more than a synchronous function.

 ```go
 func(ctx context.Context) error {